Online Filing and Payments

 - It is safe - The web site and the taxpayer’s data are secured with SSL (Secure Socket Layer) with at least 128-bit encryption.

-- It is acknowledged – You will receive an acknowledgement from the Department that your payment has been received.
+- It is acknowledged - You will receive an acknowledgement from the Department that your return and payment have been received.

 What Are the Payment Choices?

 - Credit/Debit Card (MasterCard/Visa)

 Is There a Fee?

 Payments can be made online by bank draft and credit or debit card using MasterCard or Visa.
 There is no fee for choosing the bank draft method.
 There is a convenience fee for choosing to remit by credit/debit card.
 The fee is calculated as $2.00 for every $100.00 increment of your tax payment.

 $2.00 for payment amounts of $.01 to $100.00

 $4.00 for payment amounts of $100.01 to $200.00